Online short courses in Geographical Information Science

-You can study modules from the online Geographical Information Science programme as short courses.
+You can study modules from the online Geographical Information Science Masters degree as short courses.

 You may choose the number of modules you wish to study and will gain postgraduate credits on completion of each module.
 These credits can then be used towards a PGCert, PGDip or MSc, or as standalone Continuing Professional Development (CPD).

 Studying our short courses will provide you with in-depth and specialist knowledge of GIS techniques.
 You will focus on scientific, technical and computational aspects of GISc with particular reference to the socioeconomic and environmental sciences.

 Depending on which modules you decide to study, you will be introduced to GIS, a rapidly evolving area in business and environmental applications, as well as GIS packages and a range of data sources/techniques, useful for those wanting to undertake social and environmental science research and those keen to understand the application of geotechnology as practitioners.